SilentVoid13/SyncDisBoi/README.md

 - [Youtube Music](https://music.youtube.com/)
 - [Spotify](https://open.spotify.com/)

-It's the perfect solution for music enthusiasts who want to keep their playlists updated across various music streaming platforms and enjoy the various recommendations algorithms.
+It's the perfect solution for music enthusiasts who want to keep their playlists updated across different music streaming platforms and enjoy the various recommendations algorithms.

 > **Disclaimer**: While SyncDisBoi doesn't perform any deletion operations, it's always a good practice to backup your playlists.
 I am not responsible for any unintended changes to your playlists.